 Most buyers need at least some financing (a mortgage) to purchase a home.
 The two most common sources of a mortgage are directly through a bank or through a mortgage broker.
 Typically, banks only offer their own mortgage products while mortgage brokers can source mortgage products from different lenders.
-Ultimately, it’s your choice how to obtain your financing, but speaking with a mortgage broker at the outset is a good idea.

-Interview questions for a mortgage broker
+Interview questions for a mortgage broker:

 A mortgage brokerage may:

-Each relationship option comes with different roles and obligations.
-In all cases, though, mortgage brokers have a responsibility to clearly explain their role to borrowers they’re working with.
+Mortgage brokers have a responsibility to clearly explain their role to borrowers they’re working with.

 When a mortgage brokerage represents you, as a borrower, you are a CLIENT.
 They must act in your best interests at all times, and will owe you general, fiduciary, and regulatory obligations.
 These include undivided loyalty, confidentiality, full disclosure, obedience, reasonable care and skill, and full accounting.
 They will recommend financing options to you, advocate on your behalf, and provide you with confidential advice.